lukiwieser/aave-liquidation-risk/README.md

 There seems to be a correlation between liquidations and the price of cryptocurrencies, especially when the price drops strongly.

+There is lots of potential for further research.
+Exploring interactions on Aave in more depth, such as borrowing behavior, or including more data like the duration or number of loans in the analysis.
+Additionally, it could be investigated if other lending protocols like Compound or Maker yield similar results.

 ## Reproduce

 To reproduce our results, follow these steps: